danieljari/node-hostname-test/README.md

 * L3 (Network)       Pod IPs (10.x.x.x via CNI), tunnelled via minikube to 127.0.0.1
 * L2 (Data Link)     Virtual network (minikube docker bridge)
 * L1 (Physical)      Local machine

+**This setup is intended for a local development environment.**

+It is designed to:
+- Run locally using Minikube
+- Follow basic docker and Kubernetes best practices